Euro20179/Markdown/README.md

 * c-3d: makes the text have that stereotypical red blue 3d look
 * c-rainbow: gives the text a rainbow background
     * not to be confused with \include{rainbow}
-* c-upsidedown: makes the text upsidedown
 * c-circled: makes the text circled
-* c-unicode: when given any string of numbers it will convert it to unicode
 * c-choose: give an items attribute each item is seperated by | put $1 where you wnat the choice to go in the innerHTML
 * c-random: give min, max, and round attributes, put $1 where you want the number to go
 * c-variables: &lt;c-variables x="yes"&gt;%x%&lt;c-variables&gt;
-* c-time: uses datetime formats
 * c-spacer: puts whitespace
 * c-shadow: shadow element
 * c-alert: has alert when clicked
-* c-confirm: has confirm when clicked
-* c-prompt: has prompt when clicked
 * c-rotate: rotates text
 * c-textbox: textbox